-Mother 1– “Well I’m not all together sure… Jamie lost his socks again and yesterday. (patting her face with a compact of face powder)… Well socks don’t just disappear into thin air.
-Well it’s perfectly obvious she put them on some other child who came in without socks.
+Mother 1– “Well I’m not altogether sure… Jamie lost his socks again yesterday. (patting her face with a compact of face powder)… Well, socks don’t just disappear into thin air.
+Well, it’s perfectly obvious she put them on some other child who came in without socks.
 Not tremendously encouraging.”

 The school bell rings.
 Children start pouring down the staircase.
-Once the flood of children are released from their rooms, Ann decides to go and look for Bunny again.
-Climbing up the stairs through the sea of emerging children, Ann herself seems like a lost child in search of something… as she slowing ascends the staircase looking for her little girl.
+Once the flood of children is released from their rooms, Ann decides to go and look for Bunny again.
+Climbing up the stairs through the sea of emerging children, Ann herself seems like a lost child in search of something… as she slowly ascends the staircase looking for her little girl.

 Ada– “Have they lost one… how careless”

 Ada– “Oh no not all all.
 I am Miss Ford, Miss Benton and I started this school together.
 But now I’m retired.
 Except for my book.
 I’m writing a book you know on children’s fantasies. would you like a cigarette?
 I have all their little nightmares on my tape machine. “